-In the event Citi's Military Leave of Absence policy expires or otherwise ceases to remain in effect, you are still entitled to continue coverage for yourself and your eligible dependents under the Health Benefit Plan, the Dental Benefit Plan, the Vision Benefit Plan, and the HCSA/LPSA for the length of your leave up to 24 months in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 (USSERA), as long as you give Citi notice of your leave as soon as practical (advance notice, if possible).
+In the event Citi's Military Leave of Absence policy expires or otherwise ceases to remain in effect, you are still entitled to continue coverage for yourself and your eligible dependents under the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan, and the HCSA or LPSA under the Citigroup Spending Account Plan for the length of your leave up to 24 months in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 (USSERA), as long as you give Citi notice of your leave as soon as practical (advance notice, if possible).
 Your contributions would be made on an after-tax basis.